When the electrical stimulus from the AV node is not conducted by the left branch, a complete left bundle branch block (LBBB) occurs.

-This interruption of the impulse must arise before the subdivison of the Left Branch, because the injury of a single fascicles causes Left fascicular Block.
+This interruption of the impulse must arise before the subdivison of the left branch, because the injury of a single fascicles causes a left fascicular block.

 Left Bundle Branch Block

-The stimulus initially depolarized regions dependent on this branch (right ventricule and right third of the interventricular septum).
+The stimulus initially depolarized regions dependent on right branch (right ventricule and right third of the interventricular septum).

-Then, the stimulus passes through the myocardium towards the left ventricle, increasing the time of ventricular depolarization (Broad QRS Complexes), resulting in abnormalities in the electrocardiogram.
+Then, the stimulus passes through the myocardium towards the left ventricle, increasing the time of ventricular depolarization (wide QRS complexes), resulting in abnormalities in the electrocardiogram.

 Left Bundle Branch Block:

-In Left Bundle Branch Block, the septum is depolarized from the right branch in left-right direction (contrary to normal), disappearing the initial r and q waves in leads V1 and V6 respectively.
+In left bundle branch block, the septum is depolarized from the right branch in right-left direction (contrary to normal), disappearing the initial R and Q waves in leads V1 and V6 respectively.

 Subsequently, both ventricles are depolarized, with a predominance of left electrical forces, but total time for left ventricular depolarization is prolonged.
-This causes a negative and deep QRS comples (QS) in lead V1, and a wide and tall R wave in lead V6 2.
+This causes a negative and deep QRS comples (QS complex) in lead V1, and a wide and tall R wave in lead V6 2.

-Differences between Normal EKG and Left Bundle Branch Block:
+Differences between Normal EKG and Left Bundle Branch Block EKG:

-Electrocardiograma normal: Narrow QRS complex.
-Lead V1 shows an rS complex and lead V6 shows a qR complex.
+Normal electrocardiogram: narrow QRS complex, lead V1 has an rS complex and lead V6 has a qR complex.
 T waves are normal.

-Electrocardiogram with Left Bundle Branch Block:Wide QRS.
-QS wave in lead V1 and broad R wave in V6.
+Electrocardiogram with left bundle branch block: wide QRS, there is a broad QS complex in lead V1 and a broad notched or slurred R wave in leads V5 and V6.

-In Left bundle branch block are also repolarization changes, secondary to abnormal depolarization.
-So, there is ST segment depression and negative T wave in chest leads with tall R wave (V5 and V6).
+In left bundle branch block there are also repolarization changes, secondary to abnormal depolarization.
+So, there is ST segment depression and negative T wave in precordial leads with tall R wave (V5 and V6).

 Causes of Left Bundle Branch Block

-- Valvular heart disease: Aortic Stenosis, Mitral stenosis, Aortic Regurgitation.
+- Valvular heart disease: aortic stenosis, mitral stenosis, aortic regurgitation.

-- It is rare, but can be observed in patients with completely normal cardiac studies.
+- It may be observed in patients with completely normal cardiac studies.